How to grow zinnias

 How to plant zinnias

-Zinnias can be sown indoors from February until April, or sown outdoors directly into the soil in May.
+You can sow zinnia seed indoors from February until April, or sow zinnias outdoors directly into the soil in May.
 If sowing in trays or modules, make sure you use free-draining compost, so seedlings don't suffer from dampness, and transplant seedlings as soon as they have a pair of true leaves.

-It's best to grow zinnias from fresh seed every year, also to ensure the colour mix of your chosen cultivar.
+It's best to sow fresh zinnia seed every year.
+This also ensures the colour mix of your chosen cultivar.
 But if you want to save seed for fun or thriftiness, you can select a few blooms to leave for harvesting.
 When the flowers have faded, you'll find the seeds in just behind the base of the petals.
 Store the seeds in an airtight container until you are ready to sow as above in spring.

 Zinnia varieties to try

-- Zinnia elegans 'Queen Red Lime' – the red flowers have lime-green tips to each petal.
-Grows to 60cm
+Zinnia elegans is a popular species with many different varieties.
+The red flowers of Zinnia elegans 'Queen Red Lime' have lime-green tips to each petal.

-- Zinnia elegans ‘Envy' - with unusual semi-double, lime green, dahlia-like blooms on long stems, this is more tolerant of shade than other zinnias.
-It also makes an excellent cut flower
+Zinnia elegans ‘Envy' has unusual semi-double, lime green, dahlia-like blooms on long stems.
+It's more tolerant of shade than other zinnias and also makes an excellent cut flower.

-- Zinnia elegans 'Orange King' – a tall-growing zinnia, growing to 75cm, the flowers are showy, semi-double orange blooms.
-It’s ideal for using to fill gaps in the border, and also works well in container displays
+Zinnia elegans 'Orange King' is a tall-growing zinnia.
+The flowers are showy, semi-double orange blooms.
+It’s ideal for using to fill gaps in the border and also works well in container displays.

-- Zinnia elegans ‘Purple Prince’ – a very tall-growing zinnia, up to 90cm, bearing striking double flowers in magenta with a lime green centre.
-It is perfect for growing in informal, naturalistic situations with grasses and other tall-growing annuals
+This very tall-growing zinnia, bears striking double flowers in magenta with a lime green centre.
+Zinnia elegans ‘Purple Prince’ is perfect for growing in informal, naturalistic situations with grasses and other tall-growing annuals.